 Looking for child custody advice?
-Reach out to our Corpus Christi child custody attorney online or call (956) 476-3337 today for your free consultation.
+Reach out to our Laredo child custody attorney online or call (956) 476-3337 today for your free consultation.

 Child custody is a term referring to the primary duties of responsibility and care as established in court between a parent or guardian and the child in question.

-It’s a concept that often arises in the aftermath of a divorce, with parents and their lawyers attempting to agree as to who will have primary custody of the child or if that responsibility will be equally shared between them.
+It's a concept that often arises in the aftermath of a divorce, with parents and their lawyers attempting to agree on who will have primary custody of the child or if that responsibility will be equally shared between them.
 However, there are other circumstances where unmarried parents or family members must go to court to obtain child custody.

 Such situations include: